Nicolas-le/from-clusters-to-graphs/README.md

 ---

 ## Visualization
-Related code in: ```/src/app```
+Related code in: ```/src/app```.
+The code is based on https://github.com/vasturiano/3d-force-graph.

 ### Video

 https://github.com/Nicolas-le/from-clusters-to-graphs/assets/40566913/3fa33411-f39e-4cef-a65b-8b611db0d7ab

-Due to copyright reasons of the news video data which was analyzed in the paper can not be made public.
+Due to copyright reasons of the news video data which was analyzed in the paper cannot be made public.
 However, the code of the visualization should help to reproduce the visualization.

 To visualize the graph you need a data strcture such as ```/src/app/graph_communities_corr.json``` which is a saved [NetworkX](https://networkx.org/) graph.
 How the graph is exported can be found in ```/src/data_handling/graph.py```.